 |Netherlands 2.03 Guilder||Norway 7.70 Krone||Sweden 8.20 Krona|

-ATM’s are scattered throughout large and small towns in all of Europe, both in Eastern and Western Europe.
-The major difference between ATM’s in Eastern versus Western Europe is that the ATM’s in Eastern Europe sometimes have problems accepting ATM cards from North America.
-Western European ATM’s accept the major symbols such as Cirrus, Star, Plus, and Explore.
-Luckily when I was in Eastern Europe I had enough foreign currency to exchange.
+ATM’s are scattered throughout large and small towns in all of Europe, both in eastern and western Europe.
+The major difference between ATM’s in eastern versus western Europe used to be that the ATM’s in eastern Europe sometimes would have problems accepting ATM cards from North America.
+That is no longer the case as European ATMs accept Western European ATM’s accept cards containing universally known providers such as Cirrus, Star, Plus, and Explore.
 ATM’s are a very easy way to get money for the most part.
-In Western Europe I found that I had about a 80% success rate on getting money from ATM’s.
+In western Europe I found that I had about a 80% success rate on getting money from ATM’s.
 In other words 80% of the ATM’s I initially used actually worked.
 Sometimes I would have to try 2 or 3 ATM’s before I found one that would actually work.
 This isn’t a big problem in large cities or even good size towns, but is a big problem in the smaller towns or the country side.

 ALWAYS take out more local currency then you think you will need, ESPECIALLY if you know you are going to be in small towns or in the country.
 Time and time again on my initial European travels I would take out just what I thought I was going to use, and then time and time again I would have to waste time looking for another ATM in order to take out more money because of unforeseen circumstances.
 I did this because I was afraid to lose the small amount of money in the re-exchange rate.
 However, I forgot that I was paying a fee to use the ATM every time.
 Your bank may or may not charge you a small fee for using the ATM.
 These fees range from a dollar to several dollars.

-If you have PayPal get a PayPal debit card – often the cost of using an ATM with PayPal is less than what you will pay by using a major credit card.
+Those with PayPal accounts will have a PayPal debit/ATM card – often the cost of using an ATM with PayPal is less than what you will pay by using a major credit card.

-If you are going to be carrying cash, especially larger amounts of cash, a money belt is highly recommended for carrying your money.
+If you are going to be carrying cash, especially larger amounts of cash, a money belt is highly recommended.
 A money belt (preferably one that is water resistant) is an excellent way of securely carrying your money or other important documents.
 It is well hidden under your clothes and out of sight of potential thieves and pick pockets.
 A water resistant belt is always a good idea, especially if you are traveling in a hot climate in the summer time.
-I found that staying drenched with water during the day was a better way to stay cool instead of completely shedding upper body garments (at least for the male gender).
-The dampness would allow one to stay cool for up to an hour and was quite refreshing especially if there was a slight breeze.
-I perfected this technique in the 112 degree F heat of downtown Athens in mid July.
-One note is that there are water fountains, especially in the southern European countries such as Greece and Italy, running constantly.
-This makes drenching yourself much easier when you can easily find running water fountains.

 A money belt worn around your neck is not recommended.
 This is much easier to see then a money belt worn under your clothes.
 It can be easily removed from your neck either by quickly pulling it until it snaps, or quickly cutting it.